Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Navigating the Metaphysical Landscape

 \begin{itemize} \item \textbf{Physicalism (The Current Default):} Posits that fundamental reality is physical (matter/energy) and independent of mind.
 Its main challenge is the "Hard Problem": having posited a dead, non-living substrate, it must then explain how subjective experience \textit{emerges} from it.
 This "magical step" is the source of the debate's deadlock.
 It leads to \textit{Computational Functionalism}—the high hope that if we arrange matter (or code) correctly, the lights of consciousness will turn on.

 \item \textbf{Analytic Idealism (The Metaphysical Alternative):} Instead of trying to derive mind from matter, this view starts from the only undeniable datum: consciousness itself.
-It posits that \textbf{consciousness} is the fundamental reality.
-The physical world is not replaced; it is explained as the \textit{extrinsic appearance} of mental processes.
+It posits that \textbf{consciousness} is the fundamental reality.\footnote{ The non-dual ontology of Analytic Idealism shares structural parallels with Advaita Vedanta, in which Brahman is the sole reality and individual subjects are localizations within it; \citet{KastrupGeneral} acknowledges this lineage.
+The two differ methodologically: Vedanta arrives via scriptural exegesis and contemplative practice (soteriological aim), Analytic Idealism via analytic philosophy (explanatory aim).
+Biological Idealism (\cref{sec:metabolic_constraint}) inverts this, reasoning bottom-up from the embodied Self rather than top-down from a universal Mind.} The physical world is not replaced; it is explained as the \textit{extrinsic appearance} of mental processes.
 This is a parsimonious reset: by flipping the causal arrow (brain is the image of mind), the "Hard Problem" evaporates.
 There is no need for emergence.

 \item \textbf{Biological Idealism (Neutral Monism for Science):} We propose this alternative as a grounded framework for scientific inquiry.
 Starting from the undeniable fact of the Self, we arrive at an ontology where consciousness experiences are fundamental, yet the external universe remains real and the subject of objective science.
 However, this imposes a strict constraint: \textit{embodied, autopoietic life} is the necessary physical signature of a living conscious subject \citep{DamasioFeeling}.
 This parallels research on basal cognition demonstrating that living systems define their own 'computational boundary of a self' \citep{LevinSelf, Ciaunica2021SquareOne}. \end{itemize}